drazisil/rust-server/CLI_COMMANDS.md

 # Admin CLI Usage

-The admin CLI (`src/admin-cli.ts`) provides commands for managing and interacting with your socket server and user authentication system.
+The admin CLI (`src/admin-cli.ts`) provides commands for managing and interacting with your oxide server and user authentication system.

 ## Usage